MisakaZipi/TAT/SiamRPN/README.md

 # SiamRPN++ with Backdoor Attack

-This code is based on PYSOT for implementing backdoor attacks on SiamRPN++, <TAT: Targeted Backdoor Attacks against\\ Visual Object Tracking>
+This code is based on PYSOT for implementing backdoor attacks on SiamRPN++

 To reproduce the results of the paper, you should configure it like [this](https://github.com/STVIR/pysot/blob/master/INSTALL.md):